North Beach and Marine Terrace on a sunny day.

 Aberystwyth's graceful sweeping seafront is a favourite with visitors and locals alike.
 Whenever you visit, you'll be likely to find the Promenade alive with walkers, joggers, skaters, roller-bladers, bikers - and those who just want to relax by the seaside.

 Stroll along the full 2,000 metre length of the Promenade and you'll pass a variety of Aberystwyth's sights and landmarks, from the harbour and marina in the south to the busy main beach and Constitution Hill at the northern end.

-Constitution Hill marks the quieter northern end of the Promenade and features a cliff railway to the summit, as well as an unusual Camera Obscura.
+Constitution Hill marks the quieter northern end of the Promenade and features an impressive cliff railway up to the viewpoints, camera obscura and other hilltop attractions.

 Under the shadow of 'Consti' you might also spot locals "kicking the bar".
 This traditional tap on the railings on reaching the end of the Promenade is an established Aberystwyth ritual that's been practised for decades - though its origins are unclear.

-The busiest section of the seafront is Marine Terrace, fronted by the sweeping bay and home to hotels, houses and student halls.
-North beach is mainly shingle and dark sand and the sea is clean and there's plenty of space to watch the waves, take in the view or catch some sun.
+The busiest section of the seafront is Marine Terrace, fronted by the wide Promenade and home to hotels, houses and student halls.
+North Beach is mostly shingle and dark sand - but the sea is clean and there's plenty of space to watch the waves, take in the view or catch some sun.

 The main Promenade also features traditional seaside entertainment including a children's paddling pool and the Bandstand.
 During the summer season, the Bandstand becomes a venue for a variety of events with appearances from local bands, performers and choirs.

 This part of the seafront is also home to Aberystwyth's pier.
 Constructed in 1864, this soon became a popular attraction.
 Long since reduced from its peak of 242 metres in length to barely 90, the pier now houses bars, nightclubs, an ice-cream parlour, amusement arcade, snooker club and brasserie.

 Completed in the early 1900s, New Promenade begins at the pier and then winds tightly around the edge of the castle grounds, passing the war memorial, St Michael's Church and the Old College.